-HHCM must review the member's consent(s) at least annually with the member to assure it is accurate and reflects up-to-date information regarding the member's selection and address any needed updates.
-Member's consent should also be reviewed when the comprehensive assessment and or the plan of care is being updated or when there is a significant life event that occurs with the members, as it is at these times when additional providers and or information regarding the member will be needed by the HHCM.
+HHCMs must review the member's consent(s) at least annually with the member to assure it is accurate and reflects up-to-date information regarding the member's selection and address any needed updates.
+The member's consent should also be reviewed when the comprehensive assessment and/or the plan of care is being updated or when there is a significant life event that occurs with the members, or when new providers are referred or involved and/or the member/Parent/Guardian/Legally Authorized Representative requests a change, as it is at these times when additional providers and or information regarding the member will be needed by the HHCM.